Trash culture: Film

-For example, The Rocky Horror Picture Show celebrated queer identity and sexual liberation, becoming a cornerstone of midnight movie culture, while Glen or Glenda, directed by Ed Wood, tackled issues of gender identity and societal norms.
+The Rocky Horror Picture Show celebrated queer identity and sexual liberation, becoming a cornerstone of midnight movie culture, while Glen or Glenda, directed by Ed Wood, tackled issues of gender identity and societal norms.
 Wood's Plan 9 from Outer Space, often cited as one of the worst films ever made, and Tommy Wiseau's The Room achieved cult classic status for their "so bad it's good" charm, with Wiseau's filmmaking journey chronicled in the award-winning biopic The Disaster Artist (2017).
-Other notable examples include Lloyd Kaufman’s The Toxic Avenger (1984), Class of Nuke 'Em High (1986), Killer Klowns from Outer Space (1988), Sharknado (2013), VelociPastor (2018), and Birdemic: Shock and Terror (2010), which gained cult followings for their outrageous premises and unpolished execution.
+Other notable examples include Lloyd Kaufman’s The Toxic Avenger (1984), Class of Nuke 'Em High (1986), TerrorVision (1986), Killer Klowns from Outer Space (1988), Sharknado (2013), VelociPastor (2018), and Birdemic: Shock and Terror (2010), which gained cult followings for their outrageous premises and unpolished execution.

+Handbill of a punk party featuring the Vampire Lovers (band) held on the 11th. of August 1984.
+The band’s obsession for the "cheap 'n' nasty" horror films are reflected in their imagery.

 Meanwhile, Sam Raimi's The Evil Dead (1981), with its innovative low-budget horror effects and relentless energy, exemplifies the creativity that thrives outside mainstream constraints.
 Australian punk rock group Vampire Lovers were a trash culture themed band that immersed themselves with contemporary B-grade horror movies, such as The Evil Dead and The Toxic Avenger.
 This was reflected by their lyrics and polarizing attitude that upset numerous individuals in their hometown of Brisbane, as well as catching many of their audience off-guard.

 The term "trash" can be polarizing—some see it as implying artistic limitations, while others view it as a badge of freedom from conventional filmmaking standards.
 Many trash films have been reappraised as influential works, with modern auteurs like Quentin Tarantino, Robert Rodriguez, Harmony Korine, and Sean Baker openly celebrating their exploitation film roots.